FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 ![Teensy matrix](https://i.imgur.com/drTIG04.png)

-Use wires with the following lengths and solder rows and columns to the Teensy :
+Use wires with the following lengths and solder them on the Teensy first **At the moment don't solder wires on the plate**:

 - Col 0 and 15 (red) : 25 cm
 - Col 1 and 14 (red) : 23 cm